rajneel18/100_CUDA_Kernels/Day22/notes.md

-## Notes on Convolution Forward Pass with CUDA
+## Convolution Forward Pass with CUDA

 This document describes the theoretical concepts behind the provided CUDA code, which implements the forward pass of a convolution operation, a fundamental building block of Convolutional Neural Networks (CNNs).